The Creation

 • Is God’s ultimate plan a restored “paradise” or a brand new, pristine Creation?

 Rarely do I recommend books to those visiting my website.
-However, since I am unable to cover numerous important issues adequately in this commentary, concerning the Creation and how modern science absolutely supports it, I wish to refer the reader to three books—all written by astrophysicist Hugh Ross, Ph.D.—which thoroughly and meticulously encompass important matters not discussed in this commentary.
+However, since I am unable to cover numerous important issues adequately in this commentary, concerning the Creation and how modern science absolutely supports it, I wish to refer the reader to three books—all written by astrophysicist Hugh Ross, Ph.D., at Reasons to Believe—which thoroughly and meticulously encompass important matters not discussed in this commentary.
 Great attention is paid to detail, and thorough documentation is included.

 The Creator and